Losant/losant-docs/docs/university/course-four-workshop.md

 ### Time Series Graph Exercise:

-We wanted this block to display voltage, flow and temperature.
-Using the “Add Segment” button, add voltage and temperate to this graph.
+We wanted this block to display voltage, flow and ​temperature.
+Using the “Add Segment” button, add voltage and ​temperature to this graph.

 Once done, you should have a block that looks similar to this: